 David "Scooty" Nickerson is a 2020 graduate of the Stabile program for investigative journalism at Columbia Journalism School.
 Nickerson received his bachelor's degree in history at Tufts University and previously worked as a journalist in rural Plumas County, California.
 Scooty pursues data-driven investigative stories that unearth systemic socioeconomic and racial inequities.

-Disasters are Driving a Mental Health Crisis - The Center for Public Integrity
+Dangerous Heat, Unequal Consequences - The Center for Public Integrity

 Applying to the Fellowship

 The Columbia Journalism Investigations postgraduate fellowship is an exclusive opportunity open only to recent M.A. and M.S. graduates of the Columbia Journalism School.
 Those interested in applying should contact Career Services for application instructions and deadlines.